KNOWN BY NAME, CALLED BY GOD

 He revealed our GOD as One being who lived in harmony and fellowship as three persons.

-John the Baptist, Paul,
+John the Baptist, Paul, and The Power of Resurrection

 John the Baptist and the apostle Paul took such vows.
 Most of these relate to the physical body, but two helped daily in terms of the spirit and soul.